 Incoming Connection Password - This allows users to define a password that must be attached to all incoming connections before they are accepted.
-Remote units placing outgoing connections to ACCESS Rack must know this password and apply it to the outgoing stream.
+Remote units placing outgoing connections to a MultiRack instance must know this password and apply it to the outgoing stream.
 Leaving the field blank will disable this function.
-Not applicable in Switchboard connections.